-People love stories (and there are plenty to tell).
-If you have not audited a bribery situation, just Google bribes and you will find all the fodder you want.
+People love stories.
+If your presentation is about bribes and you have not audited a bribery situation, Google bribes, and you will find all the fodder you need.
 If you can’t find a story, use a hypothetical.
-You are trying to draw your audience in–then maybe they will put that newspaper down (my most triumphant moment as a speaker).
+Why?
+You are trying to draw your audience in–then maybe they will put that newspaper down (your most triumphant moment as a speaker!).

-Engage your audience with questions?
-Yes, try to make them think.
-Then they will learn (at least we hope so anyway).
+Also engage your audience with questions.
 Stories get the juices going; questions make them dig.
 And, if the audience is with you at this point, you now have dialog.
 This is when it gets fun.
-Dialog (as long as it is controlled) is a great part of a presentation.
-The person sharing is learning, the audience is learning, and, yes, I am learning.
+Those talking learn, the audience learns, and, yes, you learn.

 One More Point

-If you need to provide detailed information, use handouts.
-Then, if you like, refer your audience to the information.
-CPE requirements do require that presentation material be substantial enough to prove the content is acceptable.
+If you need to provide detailed information, use handouts (I sometimes provide narrative summaries in addition to the slide deck).
+Then, if you like, refer your audience to the supporting material.